-On 10 October 2006 the former Government announced that it had asked the Board of Taxation to undertake a review of the anti-tax-deferral regimes — the controlled foreign company, foreign investment fund, transferor trust and deemed present entitlement regimes and provide a report to the Treasurer.
+On 10 October 2006 the then Treasurer announced that it had asked the Board of Taxation to undertake a review of the anti-tax-deferral regimes — the controlled foreign company, foreign investment fund, transferor trust and deemed present entitlement regimes and provide a report to the Treasurer.

 - to reduce the complexity and compliance costs associated with the anti-tax-deferral regimes including whether the current regimes can be collapsed into a single regime; and

 - to examine whether the anti-tax-deferral regimes strike an appropriate balance between effectively countering tax deferral and unnecessarily inhibiting Australians from competing in the global economy.

 The Board appointed a Working Group of its members comprising Chris Jordan AO (Chairman), Keith James and Dick Warburton AO to oversee the Board’s review of the anti-tax-deferral regimes.

 On 25 May 2007, the Board of Taxation released its discussion paper on the Review of Anti-tax-deferral regimes.
 The Chairman of the Board of Taxation announced the release of the discussion paper via a press release.

 - provides some background to and the framework under which the anti-tax-deferral regimes operate;